Essy24UK/Essysprograms/README.md

     Open the application:
     Run the .exe file as ADMINISTRATOR to get started.

+    ## If you are worried about legitimacy, i have made this project OPEN SOURCE so you can see all through the code.

 🛠️ Features

     Customizable Optimization ⚙️: Select from various options to tailor the optimization process to your needs.